 Clockify is a time tracking and timesheet app that’ll help you manage your billable time and track how productive you are with your work.

 You’ll get all the assets you need to streamline your time-use and professional documentation:

-- the option to define whether time entries are billable or non-billable
+- the option to define whether your time is billable or not

-- compare billable vs non-billable time to see whether the time you’ve spent on this project really paid off
+- compare billable vs non-billable time to see whether the time you’ve spent on a project paid off

 Did you know?